flutter/news_toolkit/README.md

 You can view the relationship between blocks and their corresponding widgets in `lib/article/widgets/article_content_item.dart` and `lib/article/widgets/category_feed_item.dart`.

 `ArticleContentItem` specifies how a block will be rendered inside an article view, while `CategoryFeedItem` specifies how a block will be rendered inside the feed view.
-Both classes also provide callbacks to widgets which exhibit behavior on an interaction such as a press or tap by the user.
-Look through those files to get a sense for what kind of blocks you can feed into the app out-of-the-box.
+Both classes also provide callbacks to widgets which exhibit behavior on an interaction, such as a press or tap by the user.
+Look through those files to review the available blocks that can feed into your app out-of-the-box.

 Note that if your CMS returns content in an HTML format, you may want to break you article into chunks and provide it to the app inside an `HtmlBlock`, which will render the content inside a [`Html`](https://pub.dev/packages/flutter_html) widget.
 Styling for HTML content is covered in the [Updating the App Typography](#updating-the-app-typography) section of this document.